wikimedia-gadgets/twinkle/CONTRIBUTING.md

 The usual rule of thumb is that a good subject line will complete the sentence "*If applied, this commit will...*"  The full commit message is a good place to explain further details, both for reviewers and anyone in the future, specifically focusing on *why* the changes are being made, not *how*.
 There are many guides to writing good commit messages, one particularly helpful one is by @cbeams: <https://chris.beams.io/posts/git-commit/>.

-If you made multiple commits while working on the same feature, it's a good idea to [squash and rebase your commits](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) before submitting your PR; a good policy is that every commit should be capable of replacing the live on-wiki Gadget file for all users.
+If you made multiple commits while working on the same feature, it's a good idea to [squash and rebase your commits](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) before submitting your PR.
 Separate ideas or enhancements should be different commits, and entirely separate concepts should be different pull requests.
 For example, if you made three commits while changing the pulldown options in `twinkleprotect.js` and `twinklebatchprotect.js`, those should be squashed into one commit, but if you also disabled loading `twinklespeedy.js` and `twinklexfd.js` on the mainpage, that should be a separate pull request.
 See also [how to file a bug report or feature request](README.md#how-to-file-a-bug-report-or-feature-request).

 ### Style guideline